 Here’s another tip, from me –

-While these tips are especially important for Black Friday and Cyber Monday shopping, you should use them year-round.
+While these tips are especially important for Black Friday and Cyber Monday shopping, you should use these simple common sense tips year-round.